cicovic-andrija/notes/Rust.md

 ## Structs

-- Use `struct` to define a new struct data type.
+- Use the `struct` keyword to define a new struct data type.
 - Use the dot notation to access individual fields.
 - Struct instances can be mutable, but there is no way to mark only certain fields as mutable.